databridgevt/ChiElections/README.md

 ```

 You really don't need to install the CLI globally if you always want to use `npx`, but I'd recommend a global install for ease of use.

+Finally, by default, the app is served on port 4200.
+Point your browser at http://localhost:4200 to see the front-end.